zng-ui/zng/TODO/_current.md

 # Inspector

-* Change opacity to actual text color.
+* Inspecting in the `text.rs` example causes infinite measures and layouts.
 * Add "computed-values/properties" section.
-* Add id in title.
 * Finish implementing live inspector.

-* Inspecting in the `text.rs` example causes infinite measures and layouts.
+# Scroll

+* "Scroll To Lorem 2 (50%)" -> "Scroll To Lorem 2 (200%)" -> Lorem 2 not in viewport.

 # Publish